Healthy weeknight dinners for one. It's easier than you think!

 Weeknight dinners for one

-15-minutes or less-weeknight dinners for one
+15-minute or less–weeknight dinners for one

 Omelets: Versatile and easy to prepare, omelets can hold a lot of good-for-you food.
 Chop up about a half cup of veggies.
-Saute in a non-stick skillet and set aside to cool.
+Sauté in a non-stick skillet and set aside to cool.
 Using the same skillet, cook three beaten eggs without stirring until set.
 Add veggies to the cooked eggs.
 Serve with whole-grain toast or fruit salad.

 Pantry items to stock up on for healthy, last-minute meals

-1. Flour, sugar or favorite sweetener, salt, baking soda, baking powder, olive oil, cinnamon, salt, pepper, and other favorite seasonings and spices
+1. Flour, sugar or favorite sweetener, baking soda, baking powder, olive oil, cinnamon, salt, pepper, and other favorite seasonings and spices

 2. A variety of canned beans (from garbanzo to pinto beans), corn, fire-roasted diced tomatoes, and your favorite healthy soups